phillipluong/PyTorchProjects/Datathlon Prelim Prep/README.md

 ## The Main Dataset

 ## Alternative Datasets:
-It's also possible (and likely encouraged) to also combine findings from other (publicly available) datasets:
+It is also possible (and likely encouraged) to also combine findings from other (publicly available) datasets

 -

 # Part 3: The Analytics Problem: Optimal Trading Strategy